 Vessel groundings in shallow waters can damage fragile seagrass habitats, sometimes permanently.
-We are conducting scientific studies to assess new intervention methods of sediment re-grading and nutrient fertilization to accelerate the recovery of the climax seagrass.
-The development of science-based restoration tools for seagrass is an essential part of the process supporting NOAA’s conservation, restoration and litigation efforts in the Florida Keys National Marine Sanctuary (FKNMS).
+We are conducting scientific studies to assess new intervention methods of sediment re-grading and nutrient fertilization to accelerate seagrass recovery.
+The development of science-based restoration tools for seagrass is an essential part of the process supporting NOAA’s conservation, restoration, and litigation efforts in the Florida Keys National Marine Sanctuary.

 Why We Care

-Every year the FKNMS experiences over 500 vessel groundings in shallow-water seagrass habitats.
+Every year the Florida Keys National Marine Sanctuary (FKNMS) experiences over 500 vessel groundings in shallow-water seagrass habitats.
 Natural recovery from vessel groundings can take years to decades and in some cases recovery may never occur and the injuries may eventually expand.
-Often they are physically unstable and lose their capacity to support the nutrition and growth of the climax species.
+Often the affected areas are physically unstable and lose their capacity to support the nutrition and growth of the climax species.

 Section 312 of the National Marine Sanctuary Act requires the resource trustee (NOAA) to seek compensation from responsible parties for the injuries including both primary and compensatory restoration of damaged seagrass beds.

-Seagrasses are the most abundant shallow-water benthic marine habitat in FKNMS supporting ecologically and economically valuable commercial and recreational fisheries, a wide diversity of marine species and wildlife, including several endangered and threatened species.
+Seagrasses are the most abundant shallow-water benthic marine habitat in FKNMS, supporting ecologically and economically valuable commercial and recreational fisheries, and a wide diversity of marine species and wildlife, including several endangered and threatened species.

 Vessel groundings are one of the most severe disturbances that occur in this habitat because: